Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: AdS-Schwarzschild-like black hole in LQG

-where $r_{+}$ is radius of event horizon.
-The positive branch is discarded because it won't converge to Schwarzschild-AdS case when $\alpha \to 0$ but diverges to infinity.
-Black hole solution requires that $M$ and $r_{+}$ are both positive real numbers.
-It gives following constraint,
+where $r_{+}$ is the radius of event horizon.
+The positive branch is discarded because it can not converge to the Schwarzschild-AdS case when $\alpha \to 0$, but instead diverges to infinity.
+The black hole solution requires that both $M$ and $r_{+}$ are positive real numbers, which gives this following constraint,